Reflecting on the unpredictable whirlwind of the past three and a half years, it's become evident that agility and adaptability are key.

 "There are three different ways companies can safeguard their customers:

 1. Are customers receiving value?
 If your customers can easily communicate the value they are receiving from your product or service, you’re making the renewal a non-event, vs having to go in and resell why they should renew your software/service.

 2. Understanding your customer's product needs and aligning a percentage of the roadmap to these needs can help minimize churn, but also help maximize incremental revenue.
 If you understand the future needs of your customers and what features they would pay for and get their buy-in, you’re opening up new revenue streams.

 3. Analyzing if you are easy to do business with can be huge in financial downturns.
 For example, can you offer extended payment terms or flexible payment terms to customers that are having financial difficulty?
 Do you have strong customer champions that you can leverage for introductions to new customers to help generate revenue?"

-If you enjoyed this article, be sure to check out the whole report The State of Customer Success 2022 for more juicy CS insights like these. 👆
+If you enjoyed this article, be sure to check out our library of reports, including The State of Customer Success 2023 for more juicy CS insights like these. 👆